Holonomic \'etale sheaves are constructible: -acyclicity

 \proof{ By Lemma \ref{lmCacycsm}.1, the conditions are equivalent to the conditions: {\rm (1)} $(g\times 1_Y)\circ (h,f)$ is $C\times T^*Y$-transversal, and {\rm (2)} $(h,f)$ is $(g\times 1_Y)^\circ (C\times T^*Y)$-transversal, respectively.
 Hence they are equivalent by Lemma \ref{lmhg}.

 }

-\begin{lm} Let $i\colon Z\to X$ be a closed immersion of smooth schemes over a field $k$ and $C\subset T^*Z$ be a closed conical subset.
-Let $i_\circ C$ be as defined before Lemma {\rm \ref{lmiCtrans}}.
+\begin{lm} Let $g\colon X'\to X$ be a morphism of smooth schemes over $k$ and let $C'\subset T^*X'$ be a closed conical subset.
+Assume that $g$ is proper on the base $B'\subset X'$ of $C'$ and define $g_\circ C'$ as in Definition {\rm \ref{dfgC}}.
 Let $f\colon X\to Y$ be a morphism of smooth schemes over $k$.
 Then, the following conditions are equivalent:

-{\rm (1)} $f$ is $i_\circ C$-acyclic.
+{\rm (1)} $f$ is $g_\circ C'$-acyclic.

-{\rm (2)} $f\circ i$ is $C$-acyclic. \end{lm}
+{\rm (2)} $f\circ g$ is $C'$-acyclic. \end{lm}